 Khrysso performed folk music starting in the early '90s in Ohio, his longtime home.
 He now lives in Morongo Valley.
 He sings and plays guitar and mountain dulcimer, a folk instrument with roots in the Appalachian Mountains.
 He specializes in 19th-century music but will focus on more contemporary songs for this concert, which he expects to last about an hour.
 "Both because this is a church and because I think it's important, I will present a program of uplifting, though not religious, music," says Khrysso.
-He usually encourages his audiences to sing long with him.
+He usually encourages his audiences to sing along with him.

 The concert will begin at noon in the social hall outside the gallery.
 There is no cover charge for this concert, but donations will be accepted to help the church defray operating costs.
 The reception will last until 2:00 PM.
 The social hall will be open following the morning's church service, which ends at about 11:15 AM.

 The church is located a few blocks from Yucca Valley High School at 56750 Mountain View Trail, Yucca Valley, CA 9228.